nsklaus/amiwb/README.md

 in other words: it's a desktop ..

 it have "on-demand" and "continuous" render modes as options:
-- in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is reactive, average rendering frame time is 0.05ms, as soon as you just blink, the FPS adapts to reach up to target fps if need be).
+- in on-demand mode the desktop will try to render as little as possbile (at idle, it's like 1 or 2 FPS, with average frame time 0.05ms ).
 - in continuous mode it always render at the target fps, like 60 or 120fps.

-on general usage, for me: 10-20 windows opened, browser with 20 tabs or such, terminal with 3-8 tabs, the desktop itself usualy take between 0 and >1% cpu time. the filemanager 'workbench' can display very large directories instantly. i have a dir with 2000 books (epubs, small files), workbench display that instantly with all the icons (def_icons), and i can scroll through them without any slowdowns or stuttering, coughing, sneezing or whatever. it just flows. workbench can show files in "Icons" or "Names" modes and its windows can be made "spatial" or "lister".
+on general usage, the desktop itself usualy take between 0 and >1% cpu time. workbench can show files in "Icons" or "Names" modes and its windows can be made "spatial" or "lister".
 ( spatial is: open a new window each time you open a dir.
 lister is: reuse the same window, keep it, all the time ).

-icons being used can be customised very easily. you can make it all mwb, or all glowicons, for example. amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. files like "def_zip.info" or "def_mp3.info" are automatically picked up and will be used as default icon for the filetype. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/` or in `~/.config/amiwb/icons/` and `def_icons/`. general settings are in file `~/.config/amiwb/amiwbrc`.
+icons being used can be customised very easily. amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. files like "def_zip.info" or "def_mp3.info" are automatically picked up and will be used as default icon for the filetype. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/` general settings are in file `~/.config/amiwb/amiwbrc`.

 shortcuts, all use the "super" key.